-When you do the exercises at the end of each chapter, try to get another student to read your work through.
+When you do the exercises at the end of each chapter, ask another student to read your work through.
 If they cannot understand the flow or logic of your work then you have not succeeded in presenting your work sufficiently accurately.